Bayesian Optimization for General Reaction Conditions: Supporting Information

-The Pd-catalyzed carbon-heteroatom coupling benchmark is concerned with the reaction of different nucleophiles with 3-bromopyridine (\cref{fig:Cernak_reaction}).
-In total, 16 different nucleophiles were tested in a nanoscale high-throughput experimentation platform.
-As reaction conditions, bases (six different bases) and catalysts (16 different catalysts) were varied.
-In total, the benchmark consists of 1536 different experiments, for which the conversion is reported.
+The expanded Pd-catalzyed carbon-heterocoupling dataset contains 31 different nucleophiles as substrates, up from 16 in the published dataset (see \cref{fig:Cernak_reaction_augmented}).
+Combined with the 96 reported reaction condition combinations, the expanded dataset consists of 2976 reactions, for which the conversion is reported.

-The average conversion is $2.05\%$, whereas the maximum conversion is $39.81\%$ (\cref{fig:Cernak_EDA}).
-The average of the average conversion of each condition is $2.05\%$, while the maximum of the average conversion of the conditions is $7.60\%$ (\cref{fig:Cernak_EDA}).
-The catalyst-base combination with the highest average conversion is shown in \cref{fig:Cernak_EDA}.
+Expansion decreased the average conversion across all reactions from $0.0205$ in the published dataset to $0.0134$, whereas the maximum conversion remained the same at $0.3981$ (see \cref{fig:Cernak_EDA_augmented}).
+The average \gls{mean} conversion of each condition is decreased from $0.0205$ to $0.0134$, and the maximum \gls{mean} conversion of each condition is also decreased from $0.0760$ to $0.0600$ (see \cref{fig:Cernak_EDA_augmented}).
+The catalyst-base combination with the highest \gls{mean} conversion is unaffected by the expansion and shown in \cref{fig:Cernak_EDA_augmented}.

-With respect to the threshold aggregation function, the chosen threshold was $7.50\%$.
-The average number of substrates with a conversion above this threshold are $1.615$, while the maximum number of substrates is $7$ (\cref{fig:Cernak_EDA_frac}).
-The catalyst-base combination with the highest number of substrates with a conversion above the threshold is the same as shown in \cref{fig:Cernak_EDA}.
+With respect to the \gls{threshold} generality metric, the chosen threshold was $0.0750$.
+The average number of substrates with a conversion above this threshold are $1.646$, while the maximum number of substrates is $8$ (\cref{fig:Cernak_EDA_frac_augmented}).
+The catalyst-base combination with the highest number of substrates with a conversion above the threshold is the same as shown in \cref{fig:Cernak_EDA_augmented}.